hashicorp/swingset/README.md

 An opinionated, drop-in component library for next.js apps.

+> **NOTE**: This project is in early alpha stages, and the readme is still not accurate.
+It is not recommended for use currently.
+If you really want to use it still, reach out to the author.

 ### Installation

 Install via npm with `npm i octavo`, then add the plugin to your `next.config.js` as such: